Team-Shakti/CTF-Write-ups/docs/reversing/tamuCTF/cipher.md

 The challenge is basically a xoring challenge where random numbers gets xored with the input to form the encrypted key provided in the file named flag.enc

-Going through the debuggers , we can see that there is a call of :srand(0x1337) The srand() function sets the starting point for for the production of random numbers .
-It also got two xoring operations .Hence xorring with the random numbers and the data from the flag.enc to get the flag
+Going through the debuggers , we can see that there is a call of :srand(0x1337)

+The srand() function sets the starting point for for the production of random numbers .
+It also got two xoring operations .Hence xoring with the random numbers and the data from the flag.enc to get the flag

 #### Solution Script